jacobsteves/Polynomial-Divider/README.md

-# Synthetic Division
+# Polynomial Divider
 A java program that calculates polynomial division synthetically.
+Outputs the division to a table, making it simple to see the synthetic steps and to learn how to divide polynomials synthetically!

-## Use
+## Getting Started
+### Prerequisites
+To get this repository running, you need to have [Java installed](https://java.com/en/download/)

+### Installation
 - the first time running, within this folder run:

  ```